redsach/redsach.github.io/_pages/visualise.md

 ![]() <img src="/images/final_3.png"  width="600">
 ## Shapley Values
-Shapley Values tells us about how machine learning models make their decisions.
-This helps is to improve the interpretability, safety and ethics of our models.
+Machine Learning is revolutionising our lives, however much remains unknown about how these models work.
+Shapley Values help us understand how machines reasons.
+This helps us improve the interpretability of these techniques, whilst also ensuring ethical usage and safety.